yoichi/LossInMerging/readme.md

 We might have test codes to detect regression caused by code changes _as illustrated in another development branch 'withtest' in the example repository_.
-In general, the test code of the feature A cannot find defects of another feature B. Even if feature A and B are independent from the perspective of external specification, their implementations may have some dependent parts.
+In general, the test code of the feature A cannot find defects of another feature B. Even if feature A and B have no explicit dependency from the perspective of external specification, their implementations may have some dependent parts.
 So the test code may conflict at the second merge (1') in the branch too, _as illustrated in branch 'production_withtest'_.
 Then we have a chance to know the possibility of the code loss.